 The situation however has changed in the past few years and everyone has realized that Infertility is a common issue with both men and women.
 With that said, let’s take a look at some of the changing theories around society in the same context.

 20 Years Of Experience as a Fertility specialist

 It’s not a “Women only” thing!

-Studies have proved that Infertility isn’t a “women only” thing anymore and men as well accounts to a big percentage to the total number of people affected by the same issue.
-Moreover, it has also been ascertained that unhealthy lifestyle and eating habits has come up as the biggest reason behind the Infertility issues in both Men and women.
+Studies have proved that Infertility isn’t a “women-only” thing anymore and men as well account for a big percentage of the total number of people affected by the same issue.
+Moreover, it has also been ascertained that unhealthy lifestyle and eating habits have come up as the biggest reason behind Infertility issues in both men and women.

 Communication and awareness

-Improved communication and awareness about Infertility can certainly quoted as a landmark achievement for the Medical world and this is where most of the people (both men and women) have been made aware about the criticalities of the issues.
-This is really appreciable as there were times when women and men were often unexpressive about the same issue and that was something which made the situation even worse in the whole process.
+Improved communication and awareness about Infertility can certainly be quoted as a landmark achievement for the Medical world.
+This is where most of the people (both men and women) have been made aware of the issues.
+This is really appreciable as there were times when women and men were often inexpressive about the same issue.
+That was something that made the situation even worse in the whole process.